 - Optimize – as you collect more data over time, with Machine Learning, you can start to learn more about your asset’s performance, spots deeper trends in the data, and then further tune it so that you’re not only predicting failure, but also finding new, more effective ways of operating the asset or conducting maintenance.
 You’ll also be able to optimize your existing maintenance schedules and better organize maintenance crews to be more efficient.

 - Scale – once you’ve a proven Predictive Maintenance model that’s demonstrating a clear bottom line benefit to your organization, then it’s time to scale the solution.
 If it’s on one truck, scale it to the fleet, one production line, move it to all others in different facilities.
 This is the stage where you compound the benefits and capitalize on the upfront investments that have been made in Data Science and Machine Learning.
 This will further increase the ROI of your project and open new opportunities for IoT technology deployment across your organization.

 Rayven’s approach to Predictive Maintenance (and all IoT projects) is to deploy small-sale preconfigured IoT solutions fast (and affordably), utilizing experts with in depth industry knowledge and experience in the field (as well as data science) who can then finetune it to your operations.
 Once you start collecting the right data and the machine learning algorithm is improving itself, you can judge the business impact and then scale.

-Rayven has experience building Predictive Maintenance IoT solutions with organizations in manufacturing, facility & asset management, trucking & logistics, agriculture, energy & utilities, and infrastructure & construction – implementing them both quickly and affordably.
+Rayven has experience building Predictive Maintenance IoT solutions - on our world-leading Dynamix integrated data, AI + IoT platform - with organizations in manufacturing, facility & asset management, trucking & logistics, agriculture, energy & utilities, and infrastructure & construction – implementing them both quickly and affordably.

 Speak to us today to find out more.